Homework

 David Anthony says the following:

-Greek was the language of the palace-centered Bronze Age warrior kings who ruled at Mycenae, Pylos, and other strongholds in Greece beginning about 1650 BCE.
+"Greek was the language of the palace-centered Bronze Age warrior kings who ruled at Mycenae, Pylos, and other strongholds in Greece beginning about 1650 BCE.
 The Mycenaean civilization appeared rather suddenly with the construction of the spectacular royal Shaft Graves at Mycenae, dated about 1650 BCE, about the same time as the rise of the Hittite empire in Anatolia.
 The Shaft Graves, with their golden death masks, swords, spears, and images of men in chariots, signified the elevation of a new Greek-speaking dynasty of unprecedented wealth whose economic power depended on long-distance sea trade.
 The Mycenaean kingdoms were destroyed during the same period of unrest and pillage that brought down the Hittite Empire about 1150 BCE.
 Mycenaean Greek, the language of palace administration as recorded in the Linear B tablets, was clearly Greek, not Proto-Greek, by 1450 BCE, the date of the oldest preserved inscriptions.
 The people who spoke it were the models for Nestor and Agamemnon, whose deeds, dimly remembered and elevated to epic, were celebrated centuries later by Homer in the Iliad and the Odyssey.
 We do not know when Greek speakers appeared in Greece, but it happened no later than 1650 BCE.
-As with Anatolian, there are numerous indications that Mycenaean Greek was an intrusive language in a land where non-Greek languages had been spoken before the Mycenaean age.
+As with Anatolian, there are numerous indications that Mycenaean Greek was an intrusive language in a land where non-Greek languages had been spoken before the Mycenaean age."
 Anthony, David W..
 The Horse, the Wheel, and Language (p.
 77).
 Princeton University Press.
 Kindle Edition

-The Mycenaean Greeks also conquered Knossos on Crete, as the recorded language in the palace switched from Linear A to Linear B. But where the Greek warriors came from is a mystery which we hopefully will explore in Week 10.
+The Mycenaean Greeks also conquered Knossos on Crete, as the recorded language in the palace switched from Linear A to Linear B. But where the Greek warriors came from is a mystery which we will explore in Week 10.

 Indo-Iranian